survivejs/site/drafts/dll-interview.md

 ## What does the future look like for web development in general?
 Can you see any particular trends?

-- Better tools and language support.
-Developers want to use the coolest hottest sugar syntax which still requires a whole set of sub-skills for the tools required to provide compatible software
+- Tools and language support can be improved.
+Developers want to use the coolest hottest sugar syntax which sometimes still needs advanced skills to set up tooling for.
-- Companies competing in open source for developers to use their particular flavor of the latest greatest
+- Companies competing in open source for developers should promote their particular flavor of the latest and greatest tech.
 - Easier to use and more widespread AI use in open source alongside private code

 ## What advice would you give to programmers getting into web development?